vigneshv221/crud-app/README.md

 ## How to run this project locally

-Clone this repository and inside the project folder, run npm init.
+Clone this repository and inside the project folder, run npm install at root of project direcotry.
-After all the dependencies are installed, create a .env file in th root of th project folder and create environment variable
+After all the dependencies are installed, create a .env file in the root of the project directory and create environment variable

 MONGO_URL = mongodb://localhost:27017/myapp